 Methodological approach and lessons from the STEPS Centre Environmental Change and Maize Innovation Pathways in Kenya project.

-This presentation (right) can be viewed in conjuntion with the explanatory text below.
+The presentation (above) can be viewed in conjunction with the explanatory text below.

 Opening Up and Broadening Out

 Maize is central to household food security for most households across East and Southern Africa.
 From the national policy level to the individual household level, maize security has come to be equated with food security.
 As a result, ‘maize politics’ influence policies that affect maize directly influence most families’ access to food.
 Consequently, concerns about maize production and access drive national agricultural research and development policy, leading to a virtual ‘lock-in’ of maize as the dominant pathway to food security.

 This project was a response to the pervasive tendency – supported by professional, institutional and political pressures – for powerful actors and institutions to try to ‘close down’ around particular ‘framings’, committing to particular pathways that emphasise maintaining stability and control, which often appears to create universalising and generalising approaches.
 Yet addressing the full implications of dynamics and incomplete knowledge requires ‘opening up’ to methods and practices that involve flexibility, diversity, adaptation, learning and reflexivity, and an alternative politics of integration and sustainability that highlights and supports those pathways.
 Thus, the STEPS Kenya Team sought to examine prospects for ‘broadening out’ and ‘opening up’ of alternative innovation ‘pathways in and out of maize’ in Kenya and to assess the responses of various actors, including farmers, scientists, policy makers, and private sector and civil society representatives, to rapid environmental, social and technical change in the maize system.